emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Piercing Shot
 Ranged\
 1 action\
 You make a powerful shot that pierces everything it hits.
-Each creature and object in a 40m line must make a Dexterity saving throw or take 3d10+your Dexterity modifier Piercing damage.
+Each creature and object in a 40m line must make a Dexterity saving throw or take 3d10 + your Dexterity modifier Piercing damage.
 An solid object in the path that isn't reduced to 0 hp stops the shot.

 You can use this Flourish three times per day.